LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 This is read in as a table with 2 columns, the role, and the list of function names (delimited by ,).
 That is converted to a dictionary that maps the role name as a symbol to the function names as a list of symbols.

-In the 'allowedfn' function, we filter the dictionary representing the .api namespace to the list of functions allowed by the role.
+In the 'allowedfn' function, we filter the dictionary representing the .api namespace to those function names allowed by the role.

-### Exit on close
+### Restricting to a single connection

 The Q\_SERVANTOF env variable instructs the "q" program to behave as a servant of the specified IP address.
 When launching servants, mserve\_np.q always sets this variable to its own IP address which is the value of ".z.a".
-The code implementing this in secure_invocation.q is shown below:
+The code implementing this in secure\_invocation.q is shown below:

 ```
 if[0<count getenv `Q_SERVANTOF;                                            /when Q_SERVANTOF specified:
   .z.pw:{[u;p] (getenv `Q_SERVANTOF)~ "." sv string `int$ 0x0 vs .z.a};    / accept connectinon only from specified ip.
   .z.po:{.z.pw:{[u;p] 0b}; .z.pc:{exit 0}} ;                               / accept only single connection, terminate on close
  ];

 ```

-## Understanding secure_invocation.q

-See "secure invocation" in the Glossary section of readme.md.

-* .si.validate - Allow execution only of designated api functions, without function evaluation in their arguments
-* .si.parse    - Parse a string returning a general list representing a command in which all arguments are taken as literals.
-* .si.fixarg   - Enables .si.parse by unmangling the arguments returned by the standard "q" parse command.
-* getrole      - Stub to be overridden by authentication plugin.
-Gets user role given authenticated user name.
-* allowedfn    - Stub to be overridden by authorization plugin.
-Get list of allowed function names from user role.
-* Q\_PLUGINS   - Environment variable providing list of plugin "q" files to be loaded.
-* Q\_SERVANTOF - Enviornment variable providing the only IP address from which servant may accept a connection.
-                 When present, only one such connection is allowed, and servant terminates upon disconnect.
-                 When not present, all connections are allowed and servant stays up when they close.

-## The q parse command is really designed for use with eval
+## Appendex: Validation of requests in secure\_invocation.q

+The .si.validate function is called with the query and options dictionary as arguments, and will either:

+- throw an error 'unknown function' if the request is not for a permitted function in the .api namespace.
+- throw an error 'nested evaluation' if the request contains any function or variable evaluation in its arguments.
+- return a triple (fn; arg; nam) including the function to invoke, its arguments, and name.

+The query may have been specified either as a string or as a general list.
+If the query is a general list:

+- The first element is expected to be the function name as a symbol.
+- Additional elements are expected to be argument values containing no variable or function evaluation.
+- In particular argument values which are symbols or lists of symbols are always taken as literals not variables.

+If the query is a string, we need to parse it to obtain the function name and argument values.

-The problem is that "parse" mangles arguments which are symbols, lists of symbols, or general lists.
+The problem is that the "parse" command mangles arguments which are symbols, lists of symbols, or general lists.
 It "enlists" symbols and lists of symbols, and encodes a general list as an "enlist" command.
 It uses symbol atoms to represent undecorated words like "abc", i.e. global variable names.

 Most likely it does this so that "eval" can distinguish symbols used as variable names from those used as literals, and so that general lists used as literals are not mistaken for commands.

-In the servant **"qsvr.q" from 01quickstart**, Instead of explictily unmangling the argument (which is a symbol) I just changed the where clause of each query to use "in" instead of "=" to match what is received from parse.

-This also generalized the function to handle queries for more than one symbol.
-Note that it does not mess up the case where the command is a general list and all symbols are literals, because "in" treates a right argument which is an atom as a singleton.

-The rest of the examples use the server **"servant.q" from 02quickauth**.
-This server implements its calling convention using the "validateAndRunAsync" function from **secure_invocation.q**, which explicitly unmangles the arguments.
-That is done in the covering function .si.parse, which applies the following ".si.fixarg" function to each of the arguments obtained from "parse".
+For this reason .si.validate uses the covering function .si.parse to parse queries received as strings.
+What .si.parse does is invoke the standard "parse" command, and then apply the function .si.fixarg to unmangle each of the resulting arguments.

 ```
 .si.fixarg:{[x]